averyhiebert/poink-and-clink/docs-src/index.md

 Poink is constructed around the following design pillars:

  - **Drawing and Writing:** Developing a point & click game should involve *mostly* drawing and writing.
 You should be able to spend all your time in a drawing program (particularly Aseprite) or in an interactive-narrative-editor (Inky), with as little external programming/configuration as possible.
  - **Fully playable as text:** Poink is supposed to support prototyping a game in pure text (i.e. playable in Inky) and then progressively adding graphics without removing the full playability of the text content.
-Done properly, this should *hopefully* result in games that are screenreader accessible, and that can still be ported to another game engine without much additional effort.
+Done properly, this should *hopefully* result in games that are screenreader accessible (see section below, though), and that can still be ported to another game engine without much additional effort.
  - **Small, quick games:** It should be convenient to create *small* games quickly using Poink.
 Think jam games, old-school flash games, prototypes, interactive web comics.
 For highly complex and feature-rich games you might want to go somewhere else.
  - **Extensibility:** As with conventional Inky web exports, you still have full control over the styling of the interface (via CSS) and the ability to add custom functionality by modifying the relatively-simple JavaScript code.
 (At some point in the future I would like to rework the JS with a proper API so that you can add variable observers, external functions, and custom line display without even touching `main.js`)